What is obesity

 Recent surveys found that just a third of men and a quarter of women claimed to achieve the recommended 30 minutes of exercise five times a week.
 Half of those not taking part claimed their health was not good enough to exercise and nearly one in five said they did not have time.
 Working patterns have seen Britons shift to office-based jobs and longer working hours at the same time as rising obesity levels.

 The prevalence of fast food chains and cheap, nutritionally poor food has led many to blame diet for rising obesity and many health campaigns focus on the importance of low-fat or low-calorie food choices.
-Although this is a common sense approach it should be noted that total energy intake fell by 20 per cent between 1974 and 2004, precisely those years when obesity soared.
+Although this is a common sense approach, it should be noted that total energy intake fell by 20 per cent between 1974 and 2004, precisely those years when obesity soared.

-Politicians are concerned by obesity because of the effect it appears to have on a person's general health - and the resultant pressure of this on health services.
 Obesity has been linked to an increased risk of heart disease, type 2 diabetes and some cancers.
 Excessive weight has been blamed for 9,000 premature deaths a year in England and calculated to reduce life expectancy by an average of nine years.
-According to the Department of Health, direct costs caused by obesity are estimated to be £4.2 billion per year and forecast to more than double by 2050 "if we carry on as we are."
+According to the Department of Health, direct costs caused by obesity are estimated to be £4.2 billion per year and forecast to more than double by 2050 “if we carry on as we are”.

-In January 2008 the Government published 'Healthy Weight, Healthy Lives: A cross-government strategy for England', described as "the first step in a sustained programme to combat obesity and support people to maintain a healthy weight."
-A sum of £372 million over three years was committed to implement the strategy which focused on five key areas: -
+In January 2008 the Government published ‘Healthy Weight, Healthy Lives: A cross-government strategy for England’, described as “the first step in a sustained programme to combat obesity and support people to maintain a healthy weight”.
+A sum of £372 million over three years was committed to implement the strategy which focused on five key areas: –

 The healthy growth and development of children; promoting healthier food choices; building physical activity into our lives; creating incentives for better health; and personalised advice and support.